AZMP-NL/data_VMADCP_SI/README.txt

 --- Credit ---

-The data were curated by Steve Snook at the Northwest Atlantic Fisheries Centre for the account of the Atlantic Zone Monitoring Program of Fisheries and Oceans Canada.
+The data were curated by Steve Snook at the Northwest Atlantic Fisheries Centre for the account of the Atlantic Zone Monitoring Program (AZMP) of Fisheries and Oceans Canada (DFO).

 Further description of the data can be found in the following publication: